Black & White (video game): Story and characters

 Leach, Molyneux, and Webley were considering the final story when Jamie Durrant, an artist, became involved in the scripting language.
 A level designer, Ken Malcolm, was also hired, and their skills were considered invaluable.
-Malcolm said that the challenges were imagined as films with multiple endings because the story elements were different to games based on levels.
+Malcolm said that the challenges were imagined as films with multiple endings because the story elements were different from games based on levels.
 According to him, the team had to "forget the rules" and focus on what players would do.

 World domination was the story's goal.
 The Creed was a way of achieving that goal without having to convert every tribe.
 The intent was for the Creeds to be hosted inside creatures, obtainable only after the creature was dead.
 Winning the game would require three Creeds of the same alignment and their placement in the volcano on the fifth land.
 The explosion would "shatter the world" and the world would be the player's.
 As the story evolved, it was decided that the game should not force the player through it, as it would restrict his freedom.
 The team also wanted players to explore the world.
 The solution to this problem came in the form of the Gold Story Scrolls.

-The other gods' actions and dialogue were written to be neutral as they could be either good or evil.
-Some were influenced by the player's alignment, but some lines were spoken regardless of the player's alignment due to lack of space.
+The other gods' actions and dialogue were written to be neutral, as they could be either good or evil.
+Some were influenced by the player's alignment, but some lines were spoken regardless of the player's alignment due to a lack of space.
 The concept of good and evil also affected the gods' names: bias towards a particular alignment was avoided because they could be either.
 Khazar and Lethys were "suitably old and legendary".
 The name Nemesis was to be replaced with "a huge, powerful name", but was liked by most of the team.

 Programmer Oliver Purkiss was hired to program the villagers.
 He and Molyneux "worked tirelessly" to give the villagers autonomy and individuality without using too much processor power.
 Purkiss said that they did not want players to believe that villagers were worthless.
 Afterwards, it was decided that the villagers should have different belief levels, so the player would need to impress more sceptical ones.
 Richard Evans worked on the villagers' reactivity.

 The script editor started out "simple", enabling programmers to perform camera angles and move villagers, and the first script was created when Cottier added a widescreen function.
 Molyneux wanted "an epic tale", so tools such as cinematography and the ability to analyse the creature and the player's alignment and abilities were needed.
 Jason Hutchens, an "expert in languages", was hired and helped create a "more natural" language compiler.
 A system to generalise each approach to challenges was also needed.
 The script editor and language were simple enough for non-programmers to use, and was also capable of writing complex scripts.